avventuriere/avventuriere.github.io/_pages/about.md

 My name is Pasha Koval.
 My pronouns are he, him, his.
 I am a post-doctoral associate in Jon Sprouse's lab at New York University Abu Dhabi.
 I received my Ph.D. and M.A. from the University of Connecitut and my other M.A. from the Lomonosov Moscow State University.

 I am an experimental syntactician.
-I am interested in the sources of linear information in the syntactic structure.
+In my research I explore the sources of linear information in the syntactic structure.
 My recent project explore the mechanics of rightward movement.